Have you defined what your writing goal is?

-We write them when we start a business, to help make a clear path, to allow us to see when we reach our Break Even point (when we are actually becoming profitable).
+We write goals when we start a business, to help make a clear path, to allow us to see when we reach our Break-Even point (when we are actually becoming profitable).

 So really shouldn’t we be doing this for our writing too?

 Maybe not in so much detail but if you want to be a serious writer having some clear goals and a plan can certainly steer you in the right direction.

 Important to know why the hell you’re doing this.

 - Is it just a hobby?

 - Something fun for you?

 - Is it sometimes you want to do eventually as a full-time career?

 - Do you just want to write and sell a few books but not need to make it full time?

 By identifying what you want specifically, you can plan for it properly.